The operationalization of data removal is one of the most pressing challenges today, and for a reason.

 Data Privacy Manager automatically gives instructions to a different system when data deletion needs to be executed and enables you to define data retention and data removal operationalization on different data categories.

-Data Privacy Manager’s automated services answer two key questions: “WHICH data subject’s data needs to be removed?” and “WHEN this data needs be removed”?
+Data Privacy Manager’s automated services answer two key questions: “WHICH data subject’s data needs to be removed?” and “WHEN does this data need to be removed”?